LevinHornischer/Logic-and-AI/_pages/about.md

 * [Sara Magliacane](https://saramagliacane.github.io/) (University of Amsterdam/AMLab)

 The project is about re-mapping the landscape of logic and AI after the deep learning revolution.
 Despite tremendous successes, modern AI still struggles with explainability, interpretability, and verifiability.
 Historically, logic excelled at these desiderata.
-So the goal of the project is to identify concrete and promising questions how _exactly_ logic can help AI.
+So the goal of the project is to identify concrete and promising questions how _exactly_ logic and AI can help each other.

-The project just started, so the website is still under constructions: stay tuned!
+The project just started: stay tuned!